RCP: A Low-overhead Reversible Coherence Protocol: Evaluation

-Figure~\ref{fig:PARSEC_Traffic} shows the comparison of traffic overhead among \projectname, InvisiSpec and CleanupSpec, normalized to the baseline MESI protocol.
-We measure the traffic overhead by counting the total number of bytes transferred among the cache system and between cache and the main memory.
-For \projectname, we also count the bytes for each type of the message and show their distribution in Figure~\ref{fig:PARSEC_Traffic}. \projectname incurs on average \red{46\%} traffic overhead, while InvisiSpec and CleanupSpec incur \red{40\%} and \red{27\%}, respectively.
-Coherence traffic overhead of \projectname is mainly attributed to $PrMerge$, $PrPurge$, and $L1Merge$ messages.
-For swap, \projectname incur slightly less traffic, it is because specBuf may increase hit rate, some traffic to L2 and memory can be eliminated.
-InvisiSpec and CleanupSpec show the similar behavior.
-The key observation from the results is that, even with higher additional traffic the performance overhead of \projectname is still lower than the other two schemes.
-It confirms the crucial advantage of \projectname: the merge and purge are performed {\em concurrently with processor execution}.
-With coherence decoupled with processor, traffic can be further reduced with protocol optimizations.
+Figure~\ref{fig:PARSEC_Traffic} compares the traffic overheads of \projectname, InvisiSpec and CleanupSpec under TSO, normalized to the baseline MESI protocol.
+We measure the traffic overheads by counting the total number of bytes transferred among the cache system and between cache and the main memory.
+For \projectname, we also count the bytes for each type of the message and show their distribution in Figure~\ref{fig:PARSEC_Traffic}. \projectname incurs on average \rev{26\%} traffic overheads, while InvisiSpec and CleanupSpec incur 40\% and \rev{20\%}, respectively.
+Coherence traffic overheads of \projectname is mainly attributed to $PrMerge$, $PrPurge$, and $L1Merge$ messages. \rev{Compared to InvisiSpec, the traffic is decreased because we do not have any traffic caused by the validation and exposure operations.
+For a correct path, the merge of data does not introduce redundant data movement.} Moreover, the merge and purge are performed {\em concurrently with processor execution}.